suthardinesh626/product-management-with-angular-node/README.md

 - [ ] Add multi-language support
 - [ ] Implement advanced reporting with charts

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License.

 ## 👤 Author

 **Dinesh Suthar**

----

-## 🙏 Acknowledgments

-- Angular Team for the amazing framework
-- Express.js community
-- PostgreSQL team
-- Bull Queue for job processing
-- ExcelJS for report generation

----

 **Note**: This is a demonstration project.
 For production use, ensure proper security audits, environment configuration, and testing.